gpdowney/lightweightLSAT/docs/time/slow.md

 When you ignore your confusion in order to rush ahead, you risk compounding errors.

-??? example "When a rule doesn't make sense..."

-    While playing a game, if a rule seems to have an ambiguous meaning, you probably misread it.

-    If you play that game without stopping to clarify your understanding, you're likely to get many questions wrong.

 Confusion is not always your fault.
 Your confusion can also reveal the LSAT's traps and secrets.